-Working in the UAE involves following specific rules, and it’s important to be aware of them to avoid any issues.
+Working in the UAE requires adherence to specific rules; it’s important to be aware of them to avoid issues.
 One key aspect is the probation period, which you should understand before starting a job.

 This article will explain everything you need to know about the probation period in the UAE and answer all your questions.
 Keep reading!